lelascopel/r-ed/post4_prcSPEAR/prc_spear.md

 ![plot of chunk unnamed-chunk-8](figure/unnamed-chunk-8.png)

-* Or, to get a plot similar to the Principle Response Curves: Plot the difference in SPEAR to the control:
+* Or, to get a plot similar to the Principle Response Curves: Plot the difference of treatments to the control

 ```r
 # plot difference to control